Return to blog

 If you’d like to find out how to smash interview role-playing stations, click here.

 If you want help getting into your dream university then also be sure to check out our 1 On 1 Coaching Programme.
 As part of this programme, you will get in-depth help with the entire application process from whatever stage you join at till you get into the medical school of your choice.
 This is done through cycle-dependent teaching and the founder of the course, Dr Ashley Hilton is always available for any questions.
-You can find out more about the Elite Programme here.
+You can find out more about the Coaching Programme here.

 Written by Katie Balme